Here’s a look at the International Atomic Energy Agency and nuclear power.

-The IAEA inspects nuclear and related facilities under safeguard agreements.
+The International Atomic Energy Agency (IAEA) inspects nuclear and related facilities under safeguard agreements.
 Most agreements are with countries that have committed to not possessing nuclear weapons.
-These agreements are concluded pursuant to the global Treaty on the Non-Proliferation of Nuclear Weapons (NPT), for which the IAEA is the verification authority.
+The IAEA is the verification authority to enforce the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).

 There are 35 member countries on the IAEA Board of Governors, which meets five times a year.

-The IAEA has about 2,300 employees.
+The IAEA has about 2,500 employees.

 IAEA safeguard programs monitor nuclear reactors to make sure nuclear material is not being diverted for making weapons.